 Store in cool, dry places - Leaving your net in very hot areas (like in a hot car on a sizzling summer day) for long periods of time could soften the finish and adhesives.
 This may lead to creep of the net shape.
 Avoid storing the net in hot, damp places.
 To be honest, I have never observed this as a problem with my own nets, but it is best to be prudent!

 Do not keep submerged in water - Even though your wood landing net is meant to be used in water, it is best to keep the net out of the water if at all possible.
 Occasional dips won't harm the net, but leaving it submerged for prolonged periods of time could harm the finish and frame itself.
 Just make sure to air dry the net after use.
 As odd as it sounds, keep your net out of the water until ready to use.

 Touch-up - After regular use, you may notice the wood looking a bit "thirsty," or dry.
 The best way to touch up these areas is to wipe on a bit of Danish oil (available at any home center).
 Remember to wipe off the leftover Danish oil after it soaks in.
 Paste wax (carnauba is my choice) can also be used for touching up the finish.
-A once-over of your net looking for areas like this each year will help protect the wood for years to come.
+A once-over of your net looking for areas like this each year will help protect the wood for the coming years.

 Warranty: If your Raging River Net fails due to workmanship or manufacturing defects within the first year of ownership (not including instances of abuse or neglect), please contact me and I will repair, or replace your net without cost to you.
 It's as simple as that.